A fully featured tool that allows archival and replay of all tapes designed for CBM 8-bits machines (Commodore 64, VIC-20, PET, Plus4, C16 etc.)

 - Possibility to master tapes starting with any of the supported formats.
 A cassette mastered suing an .HTAP file is virtually hydentical to the one the HTAP file was created from

-- Tool available to convert HTAP file format (produced while grabbing with CUTE32 card) into any other standard tape CBM formats TAP V0,1,2 and even in WAV files with 192Khz maximum sampling rate
+- Tool available to convert HTAP file format (produced while grabbing with CORE32 card) into any other standard tape CBM formats TAP V0,1,2 with automatic playback speed compensation and even in WAV files with 192Khz maximum sampling rate

 - An audio-oriented TAPE mastering/grabbing system.
-Audio methods are producing low quality results that would not be accetable in a preservation-oriented device
+Audio methods are producing low quality results that would not be acceptable

 - CUTE32 is not the n-th solution to barely load a single-shot loading tape file to a CBM machine, based on a pre-built generic microprocessor card being attached as piggy-back onto a PCB with a handful of components